secure-compilation/SECOMP/README.md

 `step_E0_strong`, `step_E0_weak`, and `step_t`.
 The simulation invariants can
 be found at `strong_equivalence`, `weak_equivalence`, `stack_rel`.

+This branch also contains the **blame proof**, which is also complete:

+The main blame theorem can be found in file `security/Blame.v`, theorem `does_prefix_star`.

+Definition 6 (Blame) can be found in file `security/Blame.v`, theorem `blame_program`.

+- This follows directly from `does_prefix_star` and uses a simple technical lemma that is to be proved after integration on the `ccs-main` branch.

+- Theorem `blame` is a simple corollary that matches the one used in the top-level security proof.

+Full program run lemmas: file `security/Blame.v`, theorems `parallel_exec` and `parallel_exec'`.

+Synchronized execution lemmas: file `security/Blame.v`, theorems `parallel_star_E0` and `parallel_exec1`.

+Stepwise lemmas: file `security/Blame.v`, theorems `parallel_concrete` and `parallel_abstract_t`.

 Finally, the **top-level secure compilation result** (Theorem 8.1) is formalized in file `security/RSC.v`, but this is not yet integrated with the proofs of recomposition, back-translation, and blame.
-These steps are also generally complete, but they are not yet integrated, and the back-translation and blame proofs are still on separate branches described below.
+These steps are also generally complete, but they are not yet integrated, and the back-translation proof is still on a separate branch described below.

 ### Examples